 The site is run by faculty, staff and graduate students at Harvard Kennedy School as part of the Carnegie-Knight Initiative on the Future of Journalism Education with support from the Robert Wood Johnson Foundation.
 In addition to providing access to scholarly reports and papers on a wide range of topics, we author syllabi for educators and skills-based reference material.

-Our philosophy is that our database is always a work in progress, and we welcome new suggestions.
-(Email John_Wihbey at hks.harvard.edu.)
-To meet the standards of the Journalist’s Resource website, research must generally be:
+Our database is always a work in progress, and we welcome suggestions.
+To meet the standards of the project, research must generally be:

-- The product of authoritative institutions such as major U.S. universities, research organizations or governmental bodies.
+- The product of authoritative institutions such as major U.S. and international universities, research organizations or governmental bodies.

 - Based on rigorous research, without bias or ideological motivation.